 Berkeley’s Totland is a small park, perfect for those who are more focused on play than relaxation.
 Located a tad northwest of University and MLK, the name is quite fitting as Totland’s sweet spot is a pretty narrow age range — about 10 months to age 4.
 In fact, the park is so heavily frequented by 1-3 year olds, that it pretty much empties out around 1 pm when everyone is home napping.

-Baby swings and big kid swings, plus climbing things, and slides for two different levels of bravery are installed in the play area.
-There is a sandy area for digging and some grass and picnic tables.
+Baby swings and big kid swings plus climbing things, spinny rides, and slides are installed in the play area.
+The park features grass, benches, and picnic tables.
 Bring a blanket if you like, but if you’re with a new walker, you probably won’t get a chance to sit down.

-Totland has a bathroom, but no changing table.
+Totland has a bathroom with a bare bones changing table.
+Many parents use the grassy field for quick changes for this reason.
 Dogs should be left at home or at least outside the park’s fence.